 In cooperation with the Norwegian Tax Authorities, OsloMet offers tax advise courses in English each year in advance of the yearly tax return deadline.

-As an employee, you are given trust and have great freedom under responsibility.
+As an employee, you are given trust and will be expected to work quite independently.
 It is common to ask questions and your colleagues will do their best to help you.

 Inclusive workplace and diversity

-- Encourages equality and require tolerance regardless of religion, culture and gender.
+- encourage equality and require tolerance regardless of religion, culture and gender,

-- Provides workplace adaptation for employees with functional impairments.
-The adaptation may include both physical and organisational adaptations of the working environment.
+- provide workplace adaptation for employees with functional impairments.
+The adaptation may include both physical and organisational adaptations of the working environment,

-- Strives to reach the goal of a good gender balance.
+- strive to reach the goal of a good gender balance.
 Male and female employees shall receive equal pay for equal work or work of equal value.

 You can influence decisions made at all levels of the organisation; from determining overall objectives to making decisions related to your work life and your working conditions.